-For more than thirty years, Rosalind has made decisions from a unique perspective: living with chronic illness does not preclude living a full life and workplace success.
+For more than forty years, Rosalind has guided her life by this perspective: living with chronic illness does not preclude living a full life and workplace success.

-Rosalind Joffe founded her business, ciCoach, based on the knowledge and experience that comes from living with several autoimmune diseases, and facing the challenges of staying in the workforce.
+Rosalind founded her business, ciCoach, based on the knowledge and experience that comes from living with several autoimmune diseases, and facing the challenges of staying in the workforce.
 She is dedicated to giving the guidance, support, and resources necessary to create success even while living with chronic health challenges.
-As a highly seasoned and well-trained coach, she has worked with hundreds of people to develop the competencies they need to stay at work and in their jobs, find new jobs, or create new careers.

-As a recognized national expert on the challenges people with chronic health conditions face in the workplace, Rosalind has been quoted in The New York Times, The Wall Street Journal, The Washington Post, The Boston Globe, ABC Radio, Fast Company, msnbc.com, as well as numerous regional and national media outlets.
+A highly seasoned and well-trained coach, she has worked with hundreds of people to develop what they need to stay at work and in their jobs, find new jobs, or create new careers.
+A recognized national expert on the challenges people with chronic health conditions face in the workplace, Rosalind has been quoted in The New York Times, The Wall Street Journal, The Washington Post, The Boston Globe, ABC Radio, Fast Company, msnbc.com, to name a few.

-For more information about coaching, products and services, please visit: www.cicoach.com.
+For information about her coaching services, www.ciCoach.com.